Lighting Color Temperature – Which One Is Right For You March 24, 2017 – Posted in: Lighting Information, Tutorials

-What commonly called as daylight is produced by lights and lamps which range above 5500 Kelvin.
+What commonly called as daylight is produced by lights and lamps which range at or above 5000 Kelvin.
 Daylight temperature can produce a blue-white light that is basically what a natural daytime looks like.

-Light bulbs and lamps above 5500 Kelvin can create a crisp and invigorating mood and ambiance for a room.
+Light bulbs and lamps at or above 5000 Kelvin can create a crisp and invigorating mood and ambiance for a room.
 This type of lighting is best used for zones that need ample illumination such as in garages and display areas.
 This kind of light is also clear, making it ideal to be used in task lighting and security lighting.

 Matching the Color Temperature to Room Color

 Color temperature can produce a very dramatic effect to a room.
 A clear white wall can somehow change how it appears depending on the color temperature of its light source.
 A certain paint color can look different when it’s under a fluorescent bulb or a light bulb.
 This is why it is ideal to put lighting fixtures before painting and furnishing a space or room.

 The color finish of a room can also change as the day progresses and the room’s natural light decreases.
 It is ideal to paint color samples on different walls and checking it at various times of the day before committing to one.